department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

   * Add content fields for every editable content area.
   * Header and title fields should be named descriptively – i.e. header / title or header 1, header 2, etc.
   * Body copy fields should always be named “content”.
-  * Fields such as labels, tags, and buttons should be named descriptively – i.e. button text
+  * Fields such as labels, tags, and buttons should be named descriptively – i.e. Button Text
+  * Naming should use title casing.
+For example, "Content", "Title", "Show Icon".
   * Layers should also be named descriptively and not "Frame 1".

 ### States